Brahima Ouattara

-Brahima Ouattara (born 23 November 2002) is an Ivorian professional footballer who plays as a midfielder for Swiss Challenge League club Neuchâtel Xamax.
+Brahima Ouattara (born 23 November 2002) is an Ivorian professional footballer who plays for UAE First Division League club Dubai United as a midfielder.

 Club career

 Ouattara began his career with RC Abidjan in Ivory Coast.
 In January 2021, he signed for Nice in France before joining Lausanne-Sport on loan for the 2020–21 season.
 He made his professional debut with the club in a 1–0 Swiss Super League loss to Young Boys on 10 February 2021.
 At the end of the season, Lausanne-Sport extended the loan.

 On 24 August 2022, Ouattara signed with Neuchâtel Xamax.

+Ouattara joined USL League One side Northern Colorado Hailstorm on 29 January 2024.

 International career

 Ouattara represented the Ivory Coast U20s for 2021 Africa U-20 Cup of Nations qualification matches, where he scored 2 goals in 4 games.